uptonking/note4yaoo/lib-notebook-dataflow-latest-roadmap.md

 console.log(main.value('c')); // 3
 ```

 - The above doesn't compile observable javascript into "real" javascript, it interprets it and executes it on the fly.
-This library didnt have "compiler" features until @bryangingechen added it like so:
+  - This library didn't have "compiler" features until @bryangingechen added it like so:

 ```JS
 const compile = new Compiler();